RepertoireLLC/unworld3.0/README.md

 ## Key Features

-- **Decentralized mesh networking** powered by WebRTC data channels with optional lightweight indexers for peer discovery.
+- **Decentralized mesh networking** powered by Libp2p (WebRTC + WebSockets) with optional lightweight indexers for peer discovery and onion bootstrap.
 - **Encrypted local storage** for messages and personal assets, backed by browser-native cryptography.
 - **Modular interface** with closable workspace tabs, responsive feeds, and a customizable settings console.
 - **Interest-aware recommendations** leveraging aging vectors and transparent tagging to surface resonant content.